 Parameter Meaning Full backup Specifies on what schedule and under which conditions to perform a full backup.
 For example, the full backup can be set up to run every Sunday at 1:00 AM as soon as all users are logged off.

 Incremental Specifies on what schedule and under which conditions to perform an incremental backup.
 If the archive contains no backups at the time of the task run, a full backup is created instead of the incremental backup.
 Differential Specifies on what schedule and under which conditions to perform a differential backup.
 If the archive contains no full backups at the time of the task run, a full backup is created instead of the differential backup.
 Clean up archive Specifies how to get rid of old backups: either to apply retention rules (p.
-30) regularly or clean up the archive during a backup when the destination location runs out of space.
+31) regularly or clean up the archive during a backup when the destination location runs out of space.
 By default, the retention rules are not specified, which means older backups will not be deleted automatically.
 Using retention rules Specify the retention rules and when to apply them.
 This setting is recommended for backup destinations such as shared folders or centralized vaults.
-When there is insufficient space while backing up

-The archive will be cleaned up only during backup and only if there is not enough The archive will be cleaned up only during backup and only if there is not enough space to create a new backup.
+When there is insufficient space while backing up The archive will be cleaned up only during backup and only if there is not enough space to create a new backup.
 In this case, the program will act as follows: Delete the oldest full backup with all dependent incremental/differential backups If there is only one full backup left and a full backup is in progress, then delete the last full backup with all dependent incremental/differential backups If there is only one full backup left, and an incremental or differential backup is in progress, an error occurs saying there is a lack of available space This setting is recommended when backing up to a USB drive or Acronis Secure Zone.
 This setting is not applicable to managed vaults.
 This setting enables deletion of the last backup in the archive, in case your storage device cannot accommodate more than one backup.
 However, you might end up with no backups if the program is not able to create the new backup for some reason.
 Apply the rules Specifies when to apply the retention rules (p.
-30). (only if the retention rules are set) For example, the cleanup procedure can be set up to run after each backup, and also on schedule.
+31). (only if the retention rules are set) For example, the cleanup procedure can be set up to run after each backup, and also on schedule.
 This option is available only if you have set at least one retention rule in Retention rules .
-Cleanup schedule Specifies a schedule for archive cleanup. (only if On schedule is selected) For example, the cleanup can be scheduled to start on the last day of each month.
-This option is available only if you selected On schedule in Apply the rules .
+Cleanup schedule Specifies a schedule for archive cleanup.
+Cleanup schedule (only if On schedule is selected) Specifies a schedule for archive cleanup.
+For example, the cleanup can be scheduled to start on the last day of each month.